CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

 import { FrameMsg, StdLua, TxCode, RxTap } from 'frame-msg';
 import frameApp from './lua/multi_tap_frame_app.lua?raw';

+/**
+ * Demonstrates detecting and counting multi-tap events from a Frame device.
+ * This example involves:
+ * - Sending `TxCode` messages to the Frame device to subscribe to and later unsubscribe from tap events.
+ * - Using `RxTap` to receive and process tap events, which counts consecutive taps within a defined threshold.
+ * - Logging the detected tap counts to the console (e.g., "2-tap received", "3-tap received").
+ */
 export async function run() {
   const frame = new FrameMsg();